r1chardj0n3s/pycode-minecraft/README.rst

     # invoked when redstone signal stops powering block
   def tick():
     # invoked every server tick (20 times a second?)
+  def onPlayerWalk(player):
+    # invoked when the player walks over the block
+  def onEntityWalk(entity):
+    # invoked when a non-player entity walks over the block

 For example::